samuelbortolin/sprout-classification/README.md

 ### hsv_filter

-Change the path with the different types of images to analyze and run the program to filter via hsv these images.
+Change the path with the different types of images to analyze and run the script to filter via hsv these images.

 The script can be run using one of the two set of commands: